-1. Summary
+1. Summary of report:

-The report sets out the latest version of the Walsall Performance Management Framework at Appendix One.
-The main objectives of the Performance Management Framework set out how the council ensures the delivery of the council's vision, priorities and objectives, and secures effective and sustainable improvements for the benefit of our residents.
-It sets out the broad principles for how we approach our work and underlines the responsibilities of everyone working for the council.
-Appendix 2 contains a basket of headline performance measures which directorates have identified as aligning with the priorities of the emerging corporate plan.
+1.1 The report provides Audit Committee with an updated version of the Walsall Performance Management Framework.
+The main objectives of the Framework are to set out how the council ensures the delivery of the council's Corporate Plan 2015-2019, and its vision and priorities, and secures effective and sustainable improvements for the benefit of our residents.

+1.2 The revised framework sets out the broad principles for how we approach our work and underlines the responsibilities of everyone working for the council.
+Appendix 2 contains a proposed basket of headline performance measures which directorates have identified as aligning with the emerging priorities of the new corporate plan.